Early History of Three Springs

 The photographs on this page are from the Three Springs Historical

 Society.
-They are part of the
+They were part of the

 Three Springs Centenary Collection